cvravi9/Benchmarking_SVCs/README.md

 ##### OR Using vcftoolz

 VCFToolZ already groups files in nice headers, and produces Venn diagrams (up to 6 files).
 It would be cool to see these headers in a HTML document, and with the Venn diagrams included.
+The command is **"vcftoolz compare first-vcf second-vcf"**

 ### 1.4.
 Plotting Comparision of VCF files
 With the textual output, the next goal would be to plot the data and for this "plot-vcfstats" is helpful.
 The command is **"plot-vcfstats -p venn output.txt"**.
 However, plotting would need installation of "matplotlib" using **"pip3 install matplotlib"** and "pdflatex".